 He says: “We are pioneering blockchain technology to speed up the purchase of homes, to essentially click to purchase speeds rather than the age-old archaic system currently employed to buy and sell property.”

 He believes such technology “will make property far more liquid in future and will also enable fractional ownership of homes through smart contracts”.

 However, the future of investing in Bitcoin is uncertain.
 If Bitcoin was to become a real, every day and widely accepted currency, it would need a stable and reliable set value otherwise it would be impossible to set prices for every day items.

 Whether or not you'll be buying a house with Bitcoin, you'll want to make moving house as stress free as you can.
-Compare My Move will help by connecting you with professional removal companies and chartered surveyors, saving you up to 70% off the cost along the way.
+Compare My Move will help by connecting you with professional removal companies, getting conveyancing quotes and putting you in touch with reliable surveyors, saving you up to 70% off the cost along the way.